ravenusmc/vietnam_war_study/readme.md

 The goal of this project is to analyze Vietnam data - specifically looking at deaths.
 I've thought about this project for a while and thought a little bit about what it will encompass and I have to admit that's still a work in progress.
+The main goal will be to allow the user to select two different years and see data about deaths during that time frame.
 The dataset for this project may be found at this site: https://www.kaggle.com/orangutan/vietnamconfilct.
 This project may also focus on bombing runs in Vietnam.

 # Getting started
 ### Installing